yuchestart/yuchestart/README.md

 🔭 I am currently working on [CATS](https://github.com/What-ever-this-is/CATS), [Splatshooter(while collaborating with others)](https://github.com/What-ever-this-is/Splatshooter), and I plan to make a physics engine kind of thing.<br>
 🎈 I also do coding as a hobby.
 I may code some random projects that may or may not take off.<br>
 🤖 YES!
 I try to work on a Raspberry Pi and do VEX robotics.
+🌱 I am pretty good at JavaScript and Python.
 <img src="./rickrolll.gif">